anton-k/processing-for-haskell/tutorial/FirstSteps.md

 * `update` -- it calculates the next state out of current one.

-The function have following signatures:
+The functions have following signatures:

 ~~~Haskell
 setup  :: Pio st